bigcommerce/dev-docs/docs/api-docs/analytics/data-solutions-overview.md

 <!-- theme: info -->
 > #### Note
-> You can obtain storefront channel IDs using the [Get All Channels](/api-reference/store-management/channels/channels/listchannels) endpoint.
+> You can obtain storefront channel IDs using the [Get all channels](/api-reference/store-management/channels/channels/listchannels) endpoint.

 This article introduces how to configure web analytics using the Data Solutions API.
 Because each web analytic requires different fields in the request and/or response, this article is divided by web analytics.